|

 registration structure.
 The current Registration

-period is from 1 July 2011 until 30 June 2013.
+period is from 1 July 2019 to 30 June 2021.

-The full registration fee (currently AU$190)
+The full registration fee (currently AU$260)

 is payable regardless of when application is

-made during the biennial cycle.
-There is no
+made during the biennial cycle.There is no

-provision for pro rata or part payment of
+provision for pro-rata or part payment of

 registration.